betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

+# Experiences with the Scalable Integration of MOAB and VisIt

+In this article, we describe our experiences developing and using a MOAB database plugin for VisIt.
+Funding from the OASIS project (and from xxx earlier projects) aims to facilitate collaborations between developers of tools such as VisIt and the broader scientific computing community.
+These funding streams have supported a mutually beneficial collaboration between VisIt developers at LLNL and MOAB developers at ANL.

 ## What are MOAB and VisIt?
 The Mesh-Oriented datABase ([MOAB](https://sigma.mcs.anl.gov/moab-library/)) package is an in-situ, scalable, library for managing mesh-based scientific data.
 It is optimized to process mesh data in bulk parcels (or [shards](https://en.wikipedia.org/wiki/Shard_(database_architecture))) or fine-grained iterations over subsets of mesh entities.